Policies and Procedures

 Any student not following the above guidelines may have the aforementioned items confiscated and turned into the office.
 Pick up of items is at 3:00pm.

 Our busses are at capacity.
 Therefore students are to travel on assigned buses only to and from their home(s).
 Trips to downtown are only allowed for those students who live in that area.
 Other students are expected to take the transit bus.
 Parents must contact the school principal to inquire about alternative bus routes for their child.
 A student may be denied the privilege of using school buses for any behaviour that contravenes the code of conduct.
 Any problems arising from school bus use may be referred to the administration.

 8 – Local Transit Tickets

 Students who remain at school after 3pm for the purposes of meeting with a teacher or participating in an extra-curricular club or sport, may obtain a bus ticket to ride local Squamish Transit in order to get home.
 Students may obtain bus tickets from the teacher-sponsor of the activity when needed.
 Emergency bus tickets are available for students directly from the office and the cost of all bus tickets described above are paid for by the school.
 We want to encourage both safety as well as involvement in extra-curriculars.

 9 – Dress Code Policy

 Rationale: This policy on dress code aims to create a positive middle school environment that asks students to dress in a manner that is comfortable to them, conducive to their learning and in accordance with their gender identity.
-This draft dress code also contributes to the safety and well-being of our students while they are in school or while participating in school activities and learning in our community.
+This dress code also contributes to the safety and well-being of our students while they are in school or while participating in school activities and learning in our community.

 The responsibility for the dress and grooming of a student rests primarily with the student and their parents or guardians.